seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 You men will never tarry.
 O foolish Cressid!
 I might have still held off,
 And then you would have tarried.
 Hark!
-there’s one up.
+there's one up.

 **PANDARUS**
 *\[Within]*
-What, ’s all the doors open here?
+What, 's all the doors open here?

 **TROILUS**
 It is your uncle.